Nima-MM/nim-tec/.github/ISSUE_TEMPLATE/en_implementation_task.md

 # ⚙️ Technical Task

-This issue focuses on **technical aspects** and code implementations in StockEase.
+This issue focuses on **technical aspects** and code implementations in nim-tec.

 ---